 According to the aims and intentions stated in their applications of admission to the PhD program, students will carry out a program of advanced study and individualized research.
-There are three steps to successfully completing a PhD in Architecture at the University of Oregon: 1) fulfilling the preliminary course requirements; 2) taking and successfully passing a comprehensive examination, which qualifies the student as a "PhD candidate; " and 3) completing the dissertation, which is based on independent research and original investigation.
+There are three steps to successfully completing a PhD in Architecture at the University of Oregon: 1) fulfilling the preliminary course requirements; 2) taking and successfully passing a comprehensive examination, which qualifies the student as a "PhD candidate"; and 3) completing the dissertation, which is based on independent research and original investigation.
 It is expected that PhD students will participate in the life of the department through Graduate Employee assignments (GE), which are paid positions involving teaching or research assignments.
 GE assignments are made by the department based on teaching and research needs and the qualification of GE applicants.
-PhD students may receive GE position appointments in accordance with the department's Graduate Duties and Responsibilities Statement available at the UO Division of Graduate Studies website.
+PhD students may receive GE position appointments in accordance with the department's General Duties and Responsibilities Statement available at the UO Division of Graduate Studies website.
 During the tenth week of fall, winter, and spring academic terms, architecture and landscape architecture classes do not meet so that studio classes, graduate projects, theses, and dissertations can be scheduled for final reviews.
 This is an important tradition in the College of Design because it gives all students and faculty the opportunity to view and discuss creative and scholarly work completed during the term.
 PhD students holding GE positions will be assigned to participate in studio reviews; PhD students without GE positions may be invited by the department to participate in the studio culture.

-The time spent with a faculty advisor is arranged by mutual agreement between the student and the advisor.
-The student is expected to take the initiative in arranging such meetings as he or she requires them.
-However, the faculty advisor also may request meetings with the student.
-The student-faculty advisor relationship is viewed as confidential so that both parties can feel free to be honest and candid in their discussions.
-Every student must keep their faculty advisor informed about matters concerning the student's academic progress.
+The time spent with a Faculty Advisor is arranged by mutual agreement between the student and the advisor.
+The student is expected to take the initiative in arranging such meetings as they requires them.
+However, the Faculty Advisor also may request meetings with the student.
+The student-Faculty Advisor relationship is viewed as confidential so that both parties can feel free to be honest and candid in their discussions.
+Every student must keep their Faculty Advisor informed about matters concerning the student's academic progress.
 If personal matters such as finances, health problems, etc. are interfering with academic work, students may want to inform their advisor.
 Advisors may act as advocates for advisees should it become necessary.
-Each academic year the student, in consultation with their faculty advisor, submits an annual progress report, which will be used by the department to assess and guide student progress.
+Each academic year the student, in consultation with their Faculty Advisor, submits an annual progress report, which will be used by the department to assess and guide student progress.
 The report will be used as part of a broader process to determine whether the student is making sufficient progress toward their degree.
 At the end of the process, a copy of the student's progress report and the PhD Working Group's progress evaluation will be placed in the student's academic file.
-Once the student has been advanced to candidacy, the report content is expanded and the student's progress is assessed within the framework of an annual progress meeting with their dissertation Committee.